nanjingboy/assetloader/README.md

 * The require comments must on the top in a asset file.
 * The dependency's path is relative with the root directory path of your javascripts or stylesheets.
-* If dependency is a directory, it will auto load all files in this directory(non-recursive).
+* The require_dir directive auto load all files in this directory without recursive.
 * It's just used to parse the load paths for asset's dependencies, it can't compile any files(e.g. a coffeeScript file).

 ### Example: